 *This post contains affiliate links.
 Please read full disclosure here.

-love decorating and crafts.
 Ever since I took my first DIY class in 4th grade I was hooked.
 My love for DIY decoration fits perfectly with our frugal living goals.
 When we bought our house I was ready to finally give life to those ideas in my head.

 Over the years, I’ve discovered numerous tricks for decorating our home.
 Don’t worry if you are not that crafty you can get inspiration everywhere.